-Algebra 2
+Algebra 2 - A&B

-Credits: 1 Prerequisit es: Geometry is essential for success Grade: 10,11,12
+Credits: 1 Prerequisites: Geometry is essential for success es: Geometry is essential for success Grade: 10,11,12

 The purpose of Algebra 2 is to develop and connect learning from Algebra 1.
 Students will apply methods and extend learning in topics such as set theory; operations with rational and irrational expressions; factoring of rational expressions; linear equations and inequalities; quadratic equations; solving systems of linear and quadratic equations; graphing quadratic equations; properties of higher-degree equations and rational exponents.